zpwdev/RevBis-ijcai/README.md

 # Revisiting Bisimulation Metric for Robust Representation in Reinforcement Learning #

-This is the code base for our paper on [Revisiting Bisimulation Metric for Robust Representation in Reinforcement Learning].
+This is the codebase for our paper on [Revisiting Bisimulation Metric for Robust Representation in Reinforcement Learning].
 Our method introduces a new metric for measuring state-action pair similarity with adaptive coefficients, overcoming the limitations of traditional bisimulation metrics.

 ## Environment Setup
 Our experimental setup is based on the [DrQ-v2](https://github.com/facebookresearch/drqv2) framework.
 For details on dependencies and environment configuration, please refer to the `environment.yml` file.